 Here are a couple of case studies to help inspire you in your press release writing and distribution.
 If you still need a hand please get in touch to see how I can help you.
-I also offer a digital product creation and promotion service.
+I also offer a personal press office service.
 Let me create for you an ‘added value’ digital item you can share with customers.
 As part of the service I will also write and distribute a press release to help promote it.

 York Mumbler is a comprehensive website intended to make life easier for parents in York.
 It covers everything you need to know from pregnancy through to teens.
 Since lock down began on the 23rd March York Mumbler owner, Emily Pickard, had to make significant changes to her community based website to meet the needs of parents in York.

 I crafted a press release for York Mumbler to ensure as many parents in York had access to the FREE resources and up to date information about changes in the local area following the Coronavirus outbreak.